-Tri County Area Schools is happy to offer an online portal to your student's schedule, attendance and grades.
-You can call the high school office to receive your username and password so you can follow your student's progress as well as receive email alerts for both attendance and disciplinary.
+Parent Portal Web - TCAS is happy to offer an online portal to your student's schedule, attendance and grades.
+You can call the Middle School office to receive your username and password so you can follow your student's progress, as well as receive email alerts for both attendance and discipline.